Chapter 12: The Minimal Machine Model

 Firecracker added basic ACPI table support in v1.8.0: an FADT, XSDT, MADT (for the LAPIC and IOAPIC), and DSDT describing virtio and legacy devices.
 The RSDP pointer sits at RSDP_ADDR = 0x000E_0000.
 But the FAQ states the boundary explicitly: "Firecracker does not virtualize power management (e.g. there is no ACPI PM support)."

 ACPI S3 (suspend to RAM), S4 (hibernate), and S5 (soft-off) are not available.
 Reboot is handled by the i8042 CMD_RESET_CPU = 0xFE path described above.
-Shutdown initiated from inside the guest — for instance, poweroff — does not trigger a clean power-off sequence.
-The Firecracker process continues running until an external caller sends the SendCtrlAltDel API event, which injects a Ctrl+Alt+Del scan code sequence into the guest, ultimately causing the kernel to reboot via the i8042 path.
-Before v1.8.0, device enumeration used an MPTable; from v1.8.0 that path is deprecated, with removal planned for v2.0.
+Shutdown initiated from inside the guest -- for instance, poweroff -- shuts down Linux but leaves the Firecracker process alive.
+SendCtrlAltDel instead injects scan codes into the guest; guest policy may respond by rebooting, which can then reach the i8042 termination path.
+The older MPTable path remains legacy compatibility; current guests can use ACPI for discovery.

 QEMU microvm: The Same Destination, Different Road